rboxvelasco/J-Interpreter/README.md

    - **Rationale**:
      - Storing the source text allows printing the original G definition when requested.
      - The tag string simplifies runtime checks (list vs. scalar vs. function).

+4. **Using NumPy for List Operations**
+   - **Context**: since G's main type are lists, the interpreter will have to internally treat them constantly.
+This element-wise behavior is fundamental to the language’s design.
+   - **Decision**: Internally represent lists as NumPy arrays instead of plain Python lists.
+   - **Rationale**:
+     - NumPy naturally supports broadcasting of operations between arrays and scalars (or between arrays of the same shape), aligning perfectly with G's semantics.
+     - Leveraging NumPy allows most arithmetic and comparison operations to be written as direct expressions, without the need for custom iteration logic, boosting code simplicity and conciseness.
+     - NumPy operations are implemented in C and are significantly faster than looping manually over Python lists.

 ---